Workers’ Compensation Benefits for Long COVID

 Workers’ Compensation Benefits for Long Covid

-Workers’ Compensation Benefits (Temporary, Medical, and Permanent) are available for those ill employees who have suffered illness from work-related COVID-19 exposure and disease.
+Workers’ Compensation Benefits (Temporary, Medical, and Permanent) are available for those ill employees who have suffered from work-related COVID-19 exposure and disease.

 1. Temporary Disability Benefits